biolink/biolink-model/docs/index.md

  * [supporting study method description](supporting_study_method_description.md) - A uri or curie pointing to information about the methodology used to generate data supporting an Association.
  * [supporting study method type](supporting_study_method_type.md) - A type of method that was applied in a study used to generate the information used as evidence (e.g. a type of  experimental assay, or statistical calculation, or computational analysis).
  * [supporting study size](supporting_study_size.md) - The sample size used in a study that provided evidence for the association (e.g. 'n' of a cohort for a  clinical study).
+ * [supporting text](supporting_text.md) - The segment of text from a document that supports the mined assertion.
+ * [supporting text section type](supporting_text_section_type.md) - The section of the supporting text of a Text Mining Result within the supporting document.
+This is in the form of the name of the document section (e.g., Abstract, Introduction) that contains the supporting text.
  * [temporal context qualifier](temporal_context_qualifier.md) - a constraint of time placed upon the truth value of an association. for time intervales, use temporal interval qualifier.
      * [temporal interval qualifier](temporal_interval_qualifier.md) - a constraint of a time interval placed upon the truth value of an association.
  * [temporal interval qualifier](temporal_interval_qualifier.md) - a constraint of a time interval placed upon the truth value of an association.